herbou/UnityPlayerPrefsExtra/README.md

 and it uses the Unity's PlayerPrefs behind the scene.

 # ⁉ How to use :
-Use the same syntaxe as PlayerPrefs uses.
+Use the same syntaxe as PlayerPrefs.

 ## ■ Booleans :